pcalatayud-prog/fastAPI_Automatization_roofs_floors_SP500/README.md

 Running the API

-## To run the API locally, navigate to the directory and execute the main.py script.
+## To run the API locally.
+Navigate to the directory and execute the main.py script.
 This will create a local API that can be accessed in a web browser or through programmatic API calls.
 The API will generate images for each stock in the sp_500_Stocks.csv file and serve them at the IP/ticker/{ticker} endpoint.

 Please note that in order to run the API locally, the main.py script must be executed from within the /home/sharing/yahoo directory.
 A more permanent solution may involve adding the command to the .bashrc file.